-When an application needs to be shared with more than one user, the application owner can add new members.
+When a fleet needs to be shared with more than one user, the fleet owner can add new members.
 With paid accounts, it's possible to assign a level of access for a new member, based on the following types:

-Observers are given read-only access to the application and its devices.
+Observers are given read-only access to the fleet and its devices.
 They are not able to modify, add, or remove any devices, nor are they able to perform device actions.
-This role can only be assigned by application owners on paid plans.
+This role can only be assigned by fleet owners on paid plans.

-Operators have all the access given to observers, plus the ability to manage an application's devices.
+Operators have all the access given to observers, plus the ability to manage a fleet's devices.
 This means operators can add and remove devices, generate & revoke provisioning API keys, perform device actions, and modify device tags, metadata, and environment variables.
-Operators also have full SSH access to the application's devices.
-This role can only be assigned by application owners on paid plans.
+Operators also have full SSH access to the fleet's devices.
+This role can only be assigned by fleet owners on paid plans.

-Developers are given, in addition to the access provided to operators, the ability to manage an application.
-This includes pushing new code, modifying fleet-wide environment variables, running application actions, and downloading application images.
-This role is the closest to an application owner—developers can do everything owners can except for deleting the application or adding new members.
-The Developer role can be assigned by application owners on free or paid accounts, and it is the only role available for Starter applications.
+Developers are given, in addition to the access provided to operators, the ability to manage fleet software.
+This includes creating new releases, modifying fleet variables, and downloading balenaOS images.
+This role is the closest to a fleet owner—developers can do everything owners can except for deleting the fleet or adding new members.
+The Developer role can be assigned by fleet owners on free or paid accounts, and it is the only role available for Starter fleets.

 Add a fleet member

-To add a new member to your application, click on the Members tab of the application summary page:
+To add a new member to your fleet, click on the Members tab of the fleet:

-This brings up a list of all application members, if any have been assigned.
+This brings up a list of all fleet members, if any have been assigned.
 Click on the Add member button in the top left:

-The Add application member dialog has a dropdown with descriptions of the member types, as well as information about which types are available based on your billing plan.
-Choose a level of access, then enter the username or email address of the new application member:
+The Add member dialog has a dropdown with descriptions of the member types, as well as information about which types are available based on your billing plan.
+Choose a level of access, then enter the username or email address of the new member: